mtijbout-cloudiction/MBS-PUBLISHER-PORTAL/STATEMENT/README.md

 `--cleanup` This parameter is looked for by the script to tell if the environment needs to be cleaned.
 If set, the function `cleanEnvironment` will be called.
 It will remove any old versions except for the current and second last version.

+### enableSSHEnv.sh

+This script configures the SSH server (sshd_conf) to use environment files for non-interactive shells used by  executing a command remotely via ssh.
+When you login to a terminal with ssh user@host, it is called an interactive shell and for that user the whole profile is loaded.
+This is not the case with non-interactive shells.

 ### setSSHEnv.sh